devopstech2021/es-kibana-terraform/README.md

-# es-kibana-terraform
+# Opensearch-terraform
-Elasticsearch and kibana setup using with Terraform
+AWS Opensearch setup using with Terraform

 To create AWS infrastructure using terraform template,